-ALIGNING THE LASER TRAC®
+ALIGNING THE LASER GUIDE

-The laser line must always be correctly aligned with the blade to ensure straight, even cutting.
-Your tool is equipped with the Laser Trac® cutting guide using Class Illa laser line.
-The laser line will enable you to preview the saw blade path on the stock to be cut before starting the miter saw.
-This laser Trac® is powered by the transformed alternating current supply directly through the power lead.
+The laser beam must always be correctly aligned with the blade to ensure straight, even cutting.
+Your tool is equipped with the Laser Guide cutting guide using Class Illa laser beam.
+The laser beam will enable you to preview the saw blade path on the stock to be cut before starting the miter saw.
+This laser guide is powered by the transformed alternating current supply directly through the power lead.
 The saw must be connected to the power source and the laser on/off switch must be turned on for the laser line to show.